dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/webassembly.md

 To use a custom `web.config` file:

 1. Place the custom `web.config` file in the project's root folder.
 For a hosted Blazor WebAssembly solution, place the file in the **`Server`** project's folder.
 1. Publish the project.
 For a hosted Blazor WebAssembly solution, publish the solution from the **`Server`** project.
+For more information, see <xref:blazor/host-and-deploy/index>.

 #### Install the URL Rewrite Module